-If you get a chance and have the ability to visit Aldeyjarfoss, be sure and add this hidden gem to your list!
+If you get a chance and have the ability to visit Aldeyjarfoss, be sure to add this hidden gem to your list!
 It is one of the most beautiful waterfalls in Iceland!

 Aldeyjarfoss is located in Northern Iceland and is a 5-hour and 40-minute drive from Reykjavík.

-There is just under a one-mile hike to get to the waterfall round trip.
+There is just under a one-mile hike to the waterfall round trip.
 The path winds through the stunning gorge before reaching a dead end.
-We enjoyed the hike just as much as the waterfall it lead us to!
+We enjoyed the hike just as much as the waterfall it led us to!

 If you are looking for a peaceful hidden gem in Iceland that you will likely have all to yourself, then Kvernufoss is the perfect place for you.